15. JAMES BARTLETT, born ca 1786 Henry Co. VA, died July 1815 Dry Valley, White Co. TN, married aft. 1806 Nancy

 is the basis for the 365 acres Alfred Bartlett farm.

 Below is a map of Putnam County in 1854.
 I've added a gray dot where The Bartlett farm was located.
 It was sold after the

 death of Zona Bartlett and much of it is now a subdivision.
 Click on the map to view a larger version in a new window.

-The topo map below shows the location of the Alfred Bartlett farm.
-Note the location of the cemeteries indicated by "cem"
+The interactive Google map below shows the location of the Alfred Bartlett farm.
+The Bartlett cemetery is on the Bartlett

 farm and the Browns Mill cemetery is on the other side of highway 70 to the east of Falling Water River.